top of page

 On the other side of the same mountain.

-Along the border between Italy and Slovenia, this project seeks to capture the essence of those who live in
+Along the border between Italy and Slovenia, in the cities of Gorizia and Nova Gorizia, this project seeks to capture the essence of those who live in the in-between—where cultures intertwine and identities blur.

 In the Soil, Nothing is Forgotten.